Wangxiaoyue-lab/OSCAR/README.md

 # OSCAR
-The data and script of OSCAR\n
+The data and script of OSCAR

 See related articles:
 In-organoid single-cell CRISPR screening reveals determinants of hepatocyte differentiation and maturation